statisticalbiotechnology/bibook/bibook/pairwise/alignment_intro.md

 Sequence alignments are invaluable in the study of biological sciences for several reasons:

 - **Localization of Equivalent Regions:** Alignments allow scientists to identify corresponding regions among two or more sequences.
-This is crucial for understanding the conserved areas that may indicate important functional or structural parts of the sequence, such as active sites in enzymes or binding sites in proteins.
+This helps reveal conserved regions that often correspond to essential functional or structural elements, such as enzyme active sites or protein binding regions.

 - **Quantification of Sequence Similarity:** Through alignments, it is possible to quantitatively measure how similar two or more sequences are.
 This similarity can be indicative of how closely related the sequences are in an evolutionary context, providing insights into the phylogenetic relationships between different organisms.

 Understanding sequence alignments is crucial for students entering the field of biotechnology, as it lays the foundation for more advanced studies in modern sequencing and proteomics and in that capacity being fundamental for genetics, molecular biology, and evolutionary studies.
-It is just a sligh exaggeration to say that alignments are part of every aspect of modern biology.
+In fact, alignments underpin nearly every aspect of modern biology.

 ### Illustration of a Sequence Alignment